 Thomas à Kempis is one of the people whose writings helped bring me into the Church.
-Now that the fourth and final Sunday of Advent is upon us, I’d like to share with you his thoughts on the Advent season.
+Now that Advent is upon us, I’d like to share with you his thoughts on the Advent season.

 This is from his A Meditation on the Incarnation of Christ.
-It’s brief and to the point and a surefire way to recollect your thoughts for the final week of Advent.
+It’s brief and to the point and a surefire way to recollect your thoughts for the next few weeks.

 Of The Desire Of The Prophets And Of Devout Preparation For The Coming Of Christ.